Many of us celebrate St. Patrick’s Day, but not many folks know about St. Patrick and the origin of the holiday.

 What is St. Patrick, the patron saint of?

 He is the patron saint of Ireland.
 He is also a patron of Nigeria, Montserrat, Archdiocese of New York, Roman Catholic Archdiocese of Newark, Boston, Rolla, Missouri, Loíza, Puerto Rico, Murcia, Clan Giolla Phádraig, engineers, paralegals, and Archdiocese of Melbourne.

-He converted Ireland into Christianity in the fifth century.
+He converted Ireland to Christianity in the fifth century.

-Responding to this call, Patrick went back to Ireland as a Christian missionary.
+Responding to this call, Patrick returned to Ireland as a Christian missionary.
 After that, he baptized thousands of people and ordained priests to lead the newly baptized Christians.
 Some of the people he had converted were wealthy women and sons of kings.

 However, Patrick’s preaching of Christianity in Ireland did not come without obstacles.
 He refused to accept gifts and presents from kings and other wealthy people.
 These actions put him at odds with them as they saw it as an act of rudeness.

 What did he drive out of Ireland?